innogames/slack-bot/readme.md

 - [Crons](#cron)
 - [Defined commands](#commands)  (via .yaml)
 - [Custom commands](#custom-command)  (defined per user)
-- [Jenkins hooks](#jenkins) (lik send custom message when a Job fails)
+- [Jenkins hooks](#jenkins) (like sending custom message when a Job fails)

 ## Retry
 With `retry` or `repeat` your last executed command will be re-executed. -> Useful when a failed Jenkins job got fixed.

 ## Delay
-A small command which might be useful in combination with `command` command or as hook for jenkins jobs.
+A small command which might be useful in combination with `command` command or as hook for Jenkins jobs.

 Example command: `delay 10m trigger job DeployWorldwide`

 As reply you'll get a command to stop the queued job (like `stop timer 123456`).
 As everyone can send the command, the command can be used to announce a deployment and in doubt, the execution can still be stopped by everyone.

 ## Reply / send message
-`reply` and `send message` are also small commands which are useful in combination with `command` or jenkins hooks.
+`reply` and `send message` are also small commands which are useful in combination with `command` or Jenkins hooks.

 **Examples:**
 - `send message to #backend The job failed :panic:`